The Bear Quartet: A West Side Fabrication era

 After It Only Takes a Flashlight to Create a Monster, Everybody Else, Flux Detail, Holy Holy, and Tibet came Moby Dick in 1997, which featured many guest musicians, and which released to critical acclaim.
 It released alongside the EPs Before the Trenches and His Spine.
 During the spring of 1998, the Bear Quartet recorded Personality Crisis, their seventh album, which released in August of that year.
 The band collaborated with Calle and Björn Olsson on the album, the former of whom would later become a regular member of the band.
 By the end of 1998, the band had released Human Enough, Personality Crisis, and Mom and Dad.
 The band did not release any music in 1999.
 Instead, they spent the year working on their next two albums (My War and Gay Icon) and touring in Germany.
 In 2000, the band released My War, alongside the EPs I Don't Wanna and Old Friends.
 After My War came Gay Icon, Load It, and Fuck Your Slow Songs in 2001.
 Gay Icon was much more experimental than The Bear Quartet's previous albums, especially the much more minimalistic My War, which had come before it.
 In 2002, The Bear Quartet released Ny våg, in collaboration with Alexandra Dahlström.
 It took on an even more experimental style than its predecessor, Gay Icon, oscillating between punk rock and avant garde.
 The album released alongside the EP Number.
-In 2003 came All Your Life, followed by Angry Brigade, which was influenced by the far-left millitant group of the same name.
+In 2003 came All Your Life, followed by Angry Brigade, which was influenced by the far-left militant group of the same name.
 Ask Me Don't Axe Me followed the release of Angry Brigade followed by Saturday Night and I Have an Itch in 2005.
 Nuottaniemi left the band in 2006, but the Bear Quartet still released Eternity Now in that same year, alongside the promotional single "Repairing of the Red Sea", would later rejoin the band.